FoundPose: Unseen Object Pose Estimation with Foundation Features: Experiments

 \myparagraph{Datasets.} The experiments are conducted on the seven core BOP datasets: LM-O~\cite{brachmann2014learning}, T-LESS~\cite{hodan2017tless}, ITODD~\cite{drost2017introducing}, HB~\cite{kaskman2019homebreweddb}, YCB-V~\cite{xiang2018posecnn}, IC-BIN~\cite{doumanoglou2016recovering}, and TUD-L~\cite{hodan2018bop}.
 The datasets feature 108 diverse objects ranging from texture-less and symmetric industrial objects (ITODD, T-LESS) to typical household objects.
 The images show scenes whose complexity varies from simple scenes with several isolated objects to challenging ones with multiple object instances and a high amount of clutter and occlusion.
 Only 3D object models and test images from these datasets were used for experiments with FoundPose, not the provided synthetic nor real training images since no training is required.

-\myparagraph{Compared methods.} FoundPose is compared against RGB methods evaluated on the unseen object pose estimation task of the BOP Challenge 2023~\cite{hodan2023bop}, GenFlow\cite{genflow} and MegaPose~\cite{labbe2022megapose}, along with OSOP~\cite{shugurov2022osop} and ZS6D~\cite{Ausserlechner2023ZS6DZ6}.
-FoundPose, GenFlow, MegaPose and ZS6D use the same segmentation masks that were produced by CNOS~\cite{nguyen2023cnos} and provided to the challenge participants, while OSOP relies on a custom detector of unseen objects for LM-O, HB, and YCB-V, and on Mask R-CNN~\cite{he2017mask} trained for the specific objects for T-LESS (hence we do not include the T-LESS result).
-MegaPose consists of coarse pose estimation followed by a render-and-compare refiner.
-Besides variants of FoundPose where the coarse poses are refined by the featuremetric refinement (Sec.~\ref{sec:feature_align}), we evaluate variants where the coarse poses are refined by 5 iterations of the MegaPose refiner.
+\myparagraph{Compared methods.} FoundPose is compared against model-based RGB methods evaluated on the unseen object pose estimation task of the BOP Challenge 2023~\cite{hodan2023bop}: GenFlow\cite{genflow}, MegaPose~\cite{labbe2022megapose}, GigaPose \cite{nguyen2024gigaPose}, and also against ZS6D~\cite{Ausserlechner2023ZS6DZ6} and OSOP~\cite{shugurov2022osop}.
+Except for OSOP, all of these methods (including FoundPose) use the same segmentation masks that were produced by CNOS~\cite{nguyen2023cnos} and provided to the challenge participants.
+OSOP relies on a custom detector of unseen objects for LM-O, HB, and YCB-V, and on Mask R-CNN~\cite{he2017mask} trained for specific objects for T-LESS (hence we do not include the T-LESS result).
+Besides variants of FoundPose where the coarse poses are refined by the featuremetric refinement (Sec.~\ref{sec:feature_align}), we evaluate variants with poses refined by 5 iterations of the MegaPose refiner (\ie, the last stage of the MegaPose pipeline~\cite{labbe2022megapose}).